 I wrote an article awhile back Why is Promiscuous Mode & Forged Transmits required for Nested ESXi? and the primary motivation behind the article was in regards to an observation a customer made while using Nested ESXi.
 The customer was performing some networking benchmarks on their physical ESXi hosts which happened to be hosting a couple of Nested ESXi VMs as well as regular VMs.
 The customer concluded in his blog that running Nested ESXi VMs on their physical ESXi hosts actually reduced overall network throughput.

-UPDATE (11/30/16) - The ESXi MAC Learning dvFilter has just been updated to v2.0 which now supports ESXi 6.5 as well as ESXi 5.x/6.0.
-You will need to uninstall the previous version if you had it installed and then install the new version.
+UPDATE (11/30/16) - A new version of the ESXi MAC Learning dvFilter has just been released to support ESXi 6.5, please download v2 for that ESXi release.
+If you have ESXi 5.x or 6.0, you will need to use the v1 version of the Fling as it is not backwards compat.
 You can all the details on the Fling page here.

 This initially did not click until I started to think about this a bit more and the implications when enabling Promiscuous Mode which I think is something that not many of us are not aware of.
 At a very high level, Promiscuous Mode allows for proper networking connectivity for our Nested VMs running on top of a Nested ESXi VMs (For the full details, please refer to the blog article above).
 So why is this a problem and how does this lead to reduced network performance as well as increased CPU load?